dainst/idai-field/README.md

 ```
 ulimit -n 10000
 gulp clean
-gulp run (this starts the app but we only use it because the watch task is triggered with it)
+gulp (this starts the app but we only use it because the watch task is triggered with it)
 ```

 #### 2: